-In nearly all world languages (English being a prominent exception), ordinary things are assigned genders.
-For example, in Hindi, a table and a bed have a masculine gender while a chair and a wardrobe have a feminine gender.
+In nearly all world languages (English being an exception), ordinary things are assigned genders.
+For example, in Hindi, a table and a bed are masculine while a chair and a wardrobe are feminine.
 Apples in German (Apfel) are masculine and in French (Pomme) are feminine.
 In Sanskrit, a tree (vṛkṣa) is masculine, while a creeper (latā) is feminine; rivers are feminine, while the oceans are masculine.
 Genders were used for things in English as well, until about a 1000 years ago.
 English changed all things into the neuter gender, marking the beginning of object-thinking.

 Romance languages in Europe (French, Italian, Spanish, Portuguese, Romanian) have more gendered nouns compared to Germanic languages (English, Dutch, Swedish, Norwegian, Icelandic).
 The places that use Romance languages are more personal than those that use Germanic languages.
 More scientists came from Germanic linguistic societies than Romance linguistic ones, due to the difference between personal vs. impersonal thinking because to be a scientist in the modern sense, one has to have an impersonal view of nature.
 Their religious choices—e.g., Catholicism or Orthodoxy vs. Protestantism—are also more personal vs. impersonal.